jasparm/polyfusion/documentation/src/technical_user_guides/installation.md

 # Installation Guide
 This section will walk through how to access the application and how to run it locally.

-This is entirely optional and Polyfusion can be accessed online via (URL to hosted link maybe?)
 ## Requirements
 ### Software Requirements
 - Node.JS (version 16.x or later)